What are the requirements for a certified court record?

 Answer:

-If you beleive that the court modified the amount owed by the judgment incorrectly or without due process to the parties involved, it may be necessary to petition the court to clarify or modify the judgment.
+If you believe the court modified the judgment amount incorrectly or without due process, you may need to petition the court for clarification or modification of the judgment.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.